maruel/dlibox/go/pio/DESIGN.md

 multiple platforms.
 Many have either grown organically or have incomplete implementation.
 Most have a primitive driver loading mechanism but is generally not flexible enough.
-A effort is in progress to create a generic set of interface at [exp/io](https://golang.org/x/exp/io) but this doesn't span the actual implementations.
+A effort is in progress to create a generic set of interface at [exp/io](https://golang.org/x/exp/io) but doesn't span the actual device drivers implementations.

 This document exposes a design to create a cohesive and definitive common library that can be maintained on the long term.